LucaYoy/HackNotts-21/README.md

 # Awesome Wallet

-An online budget-logger for those who find managing their (monthly) budget hard.
+A simple online budget-logger for those who find managing their (monthly) budget hard.

 ## 1. How to Run
 1. Run app.py ```python3 app.py```